jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 ## Plugins:  Charts & Financial

-AdapTable now includes a plugins architecture, which makes the core package much lighter.
+AdapTable now includes a plugins architecture to reduce download size.

-The core package (and react and angular wrappers) no longer includes charting or financial-specific functionality.
-This means ligher javascript bundles for most users.
+The core package (and react and angular wrappers) no longer includes charting or financial-specific functionality as standard.
+This means much lighter JavaScript bundles for most users.

 Instead, these are available through 2 plugins (though more will be added in the future):